mhammerly/tink-django-demo/README.md

   - return a `DecryptedValueWrapper` (if decryption succeeded) or `None` (if decryption failed)

 `DecryptedValueWrapper` is essentially a reminder to developers that the data they are dealing with is supposed to be secret. the actual plaintext value is accessed via the `decrypted_value()` method (e.g. `my_secret.plaintext.decrypted_value()`).

+### supported field types

+`tink` expects plaintext/ciphertext/associated data to all be passed in as `bytes`. as long as your `EncryptorInterface` does that, anything should work.

+`tink_field/models.py` shows a few django field types that can be encrypted with `EncryptedField`:
+- a `CharField` with the ciphertext stored as a base64-encoded utf-8 string
+- a `BinaryField` with the ciphertext stored as raw bytes
+- a `JSONField` (or rather, a specific key inside a `JSONField`) with the ciphertext stored as a base64-encoded utf-8 string

 ## cryptography